The Benefits of Revocable Living Trusts

 You also will appoint a trustee for the trust.
 The trustee can be an individual or an organization.
 In part, they are responsible for distributing the trust assets according to your wishes.
 Learn more about the duties and responsibilities of a trustee.

 Assets in a trust can be distributed to beneficiaries during your lifetime, when you pass away, or at some point in the future.
-While a will takes effect when your death, a trust becomes effective when you have it created.
+While a will takes effect when you die, a trust becomes effective when you have it created.

 The Advantages of Revocable Living Trusts for Your Heirs